bede/kindel/README.md

 ## Limitations

-- Intended for use with small alignments of e.g. virus genomes.
-Expect slow performance with megabase genomes.
+- While Kindel has been tested with bacterial genomes, expect slow performance with megabase genomes
-- SAM/BAM files must contain an SQ header line with reference sequence length(s).
+- SAM/BAM files must contain an `@SQ` header line with reference sequence length(s).
-- Realignment mode (`--realign`) is able to close gaps of up to 2x read length given ample depth of coverage.
+- Realignment mode (`--realign`) is able to close gaps of up to 2x read length